Ferries from

 The price of a ferry from Greece to Cyclades Islands can differ by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.

-Athens (Piraeus) to Naxos ferry ferries sail about 34 times weekly with a sailing time of 4 hours 30 minutes.
+Athens (Piraeus) to Mykonos ferry ferries sail about 34 times weekly with a sailing time of 3 hours.

 We suggest that you book in advance to ensure that you get the cheapest ferry prices and availability.
 Please check out our special offers page to take advantage of all the latest ferry discounts available.